bappychanting/codecubedocs/docs/frontend.rst

 	echo image(‘my_image.jpg’, 'alt', [], '_thumb');

-The framework will automatically detect whether the image exists, If not it will use the default image from `placeholder.com <https://placeholder.com/>`_ as placeholder.
+The framework will automatically detect whether the image exists, if not it will use the value of ``placeholder`` key set in **config/app.php** instead.

 To show the default icon of the website, use the ``icon()`` method like below-